-RAMJO recommends that the federal government leads an evaluation of the impact of climate change on Basin inflows and losses to determine the feasibility of infrastructure and other interventions to stabilise and, if possible, enhance inflows and storage capacity into the Basin in the face of predicted future water scarcity.
+RAMJO recommends that the Federal Government lead an evaluation of the impact of climate change on Basin inflows and losses to determine the feasibility of infrastructure and other interventions to stabilise and, if possible, enhance inflows and storage capacity into the Basin in the face of predicted future water scarcity.

-The RAMJO Water Security Sub-Committee has considered the following concepts and options which might address key elements of Climate Change readiness that are sub-optimal as they relate to our communities and industries.
+The RAMJO Water Security Sub-Committee have considered the following concepts and options which might address key elements of Climate Change that are sub-optimal as they relate to our communities and industries.